Keith-Tachibana/Metalink/README.md

   ```shell
   sudo service nginx start
   ```
-9. Make a copy of the .env.example file and add your API keys to it
+9. Make a copy of the .env.example file, update it with your PostgreSQL credentials, and add your API keys to it
   ```shell
   cp .env.example .env
   ```